sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-11-10-watermark-excel-sheets-in-java/index.md

 draft: false
 url: /2021/11/10/watermark-excel-sheets-in-java/
 author: 'Shoaib Khan'
 summary: 'Watermarks can be added to the documents either to protect the document from piracy, or to show any sumbol or message.
 In other posts, we discussed ways to watermark different [documents](https://blog.groupdocs.com/2021/06/26/add-watermark-to-pdf-in-java/), [images](https://blog.groupdocs.com/2020/09/15/add-watermark-to-images-in-java/), and [presentations](https://blog.groupdocs.com/2021/06/09/watermark-presentation-slides-using-java/).
 In this article, you will learn **how to add watermark to Excel workbooks in different ways in Java**.
-We will be applyling watermarks separately using each approach.
+We will be applyling watermarks separately using each approach.'

-The following topics are covered in this article:

-*   Watermarking API for Java
-*   Add **Text Watermark** to Excel Sheets
-*   Apply Watermark to **Specific Excel Sheet**
-*   Add Watermark to Excel Sheet **as Background**'
 tags: ['add watermark in java', 'how to add watermark in Java', 'watermark excel', 'watermark excel sheets in Java', 'watermarking API for Java']
 categories: ['GroupDocs.Watermark Product Family']
 ---